On this page you will find dozens of useful resources to assist you in your search for the best place to retire.

 EPA’s Smart Location Mapping – a different index of walkability.

-Walk Score and the EPA’s Smart Location Mapping have drawn criticism with regard to their accuracy.
+Walk Score and the EPA’s Smart Location Mapping have drawn criticism about their accuracy.

 Best and Worst States Lists, and Some Best and Worst City Lists